bkw777/dl2/README.md

 Similarly, a stand-alone program called TSLOAD is available that does the same thing.
 TSLOAD allows you to install an executable in ram that is much smaller than TS-DOS, and leave the actual TS-DOS executable on the disk.
 Then when you want to use TS-DOS, to run TSLOAD, and it loads TS-DOS from the disk and runs it, but does not install it.

 On a real drive this requires keeping a copy of DOS100.CO (or DOS200.CO, or DOSNEC.CO, and/or SAR100.CO, SAR200.CO etc) on a disk, or on every disk if you want to avoid having to swap them all the time.
-On an emulator like dlplus, the equivalent of that would mean keeping a copy of DOS100.CO in whatever directory you are sharing.
+On an emulator like dl2, the equivalent of that would mean keeping a copy of DOS100.CO in whatever directory you are sharing.
-Additionally, since dlplus can CD into subdirectories, and since UR2 doesn't know about subdirectories, it means you would also have to keep a copy in every subdirectory.
+Additionally, since dl2 can CD into subdirectories, and since UR2 doesn't know about subdirectories, it means you would also have to keep a copy in every subdirectory.
 (if you didn't , then what can happen is, you cd into some directory without a copy of DOS100.CO in it, exit TS-DOS, and then you can never get back in to TS-DOS because the UR2/TSLOAD don't know about cding up to the root directory, they just try to load DOS100.CO, which fails.
-The only fix is to restart dlplus so it's no longer cd'd in some subdirectory, or copying DOS100.CO to the subdirectory on the host side.)
+The only fix is to restart dl2 so it's no longer cd'd in some subdirectory, or copying DOS100.CO to the subdirectory on the host side.)

-But this version of dlplus has special support for this feature so that the TS-DOS and Sardine entries in UR-II always work "by magic" in any directory, even if the files don't exist in the current working directory, or the share root, or anywhere within the shared tree.
+But dl2 has special support for this feature so that the TS-DOS and Sardine entries in UR-II always work "by magic" in any directory, even if the files don't exist in the current working directory, or the share root, or anywhere within the shared tree.

 There are copies of [DOS100.CO](clients/ts-dos/DOS100.CO), [DOS200.CO](clients/ts-dos/DOS200.CO), [DOSNEC.CO](clients/ts-dos/DOSNEC.CO) ,[SAR100.CO](clients/ts-dos/SAR100.CO) and [SAR200.CO](clients/ts-dos/SAR200.CO) installed to ```/usr/local/lib/dl``` by ```sudo make install```.
 (Sadly, no SARNEC.CO .
 It is known to have existed, but is currently still lost to time.
 If you have a copy, please upload it!
-There may or may not have ever existed any versions of TS-DOS or Sardine for Olivetti M10 or Kyotronic KC-85, but the code in dlplus is ready to support them if they ever turn up, or any other files you may wish to work by magic like that.)
+There may or may not have ever existed any versions of TS-DOS or Sardine for Olivetti M10 or Kyotronic KC-85, but the code in dl2 is ready to support them if they ever turn up, or any other files you may wish to work by magic like that.)

-When the client machine requests any of these filenames, dlplus first looks in the current directory like normal.
+When the client machine requests any of these filenames, dl2 first looks in the current directory like normal.
 If a file matching the requested filename is there, that is what is used, just like for any other file.
-This can be used to override the files bundled with dlplus, just for the current working directory.
+This can be used to override the files bundled with dl2, just for the current working directory.
 Failing that, then it looks in the root share dir.
-This is another way to override the files bundled with dlplus, for the entire shared directory tree.
+This is another way to override the files bundled with dl2, for the entire shared directory tree.
 Failing that, it gets the file from /usr/local/lib/dl.
-These files are bundled with dlplus, and means you never have to manually supply DOS100.CO or any of the others in any share paths.
+These files are bundled with dl2, and means you never have to manually supply DOS100.CO or any of the others in any share paths.
 This way the TS-DOS and Sardine options in Ultimate ROM II always work "by magic" without you having to do anything to provide the files like with a real drive & disk, yet if you want to use some other version of the files, you can, by just placing them in the share path just like placing them on a disk.

 There are bootstrap installers for TSLOAD for Model 100 and 200 bundled with the other client installers.